andy-dextrous/transactor-ai/planning/PRD.md

 - **Securely manage documents** with AI-generated plain-English summaries and compliance checks.
 - **Protect professional revenue** by preventing settlement delays through predictive risk detection and automated workflow coordination.

-On the back end, Convex's real-time database, durable workflows and vector-store memory let every agent remember context, resume if interrupted, and stream updates to every screen the moment state changes ([convex.dev][3], [docs.convex.dev][4]).
+On the back end, Mastra's durable workflows and vector-store memory let every agent remember context, resume if interrupted, and stream updates to every screen the moment state changes, all persisted in Supabase PostgreSQL with Prisma ORM managing application data relationships.

 The result is a single place where buyers feel guided, sellers feel informed, and professionals win time and new business—all while Transactor quietly scales the same core infrastructure that has already helped Australians settle more than **A\$11 billion** in property transactions ([stage.transactorapp.com][5]).